tobyweston/essential_acceptance_testing/manuscript/part2/alternatives.md

 We've talked a lot about specifying upfront but defining a specification upfront, albeit incrementally, is still a form of upfront design.
 It's an improvement over traditional waterfall "big" up front design but it may be an option to eliminate it all together.

 If you can deliver features quickly enough and cheaply enough, you can agree behaviour with the customer against the deployed, live features.
 To do this effectively, it makes sense to have very small requirements or stories and to be talking to the business constantly.
-You should expect to deploy several iterations of features before getting it bang on.
+You should expect to deploy several iterations of features before getting it right.